EndPointCorp/end-point-blog/2020/04/29/messaging-app-spring-kafka-pt-two.html.md

 When you run the consumer on the console with the from-beginning parameter you’ll see all the messages sent previously shown in the console.

 Here we ran Kafka as a single server.
 You’ll need to optimize and scale the Kafka clusters for production and large-scale distributed systems.
-So far, we’ve become familiar with some Kafka components but for further Kafka configurations you can refer to the corresponding tutorials.
+So far, we’ve become familiar with some Kafka components but for further Kafka configuration you can refer to the corresponding tutorials.

 ### spring-kafka Configuration